 Frequently Asked Questions and information:

 - Why shorter periods?
 We continue to be dedicated to student health and safety in our programming.
 Our revised schedule was designed with the intent of reducing continuous screen time without breaks.
 Our 50-50 method is 50 minutes of synchronous instruction, and 50 minutes of asynchronous instruction.
 Synchronous instruction is real-time instruction with a teacher present online for lecture, discussion, and class activities.
 Asynchronous instruction, which is also often referred to as “flipped teaching”, is when content is provided in the form of a consumable video, reading, or project, providing students the chance to work independently or on teams, then return to the synchronous classroom for feedback and assessment.

 - Why smaller class sizes?
 We feel it is important to preserve quality of programming for each of our programs.
 Anyone who has spent time in a classroom knows that classroom size has a profound impact the quality of each student’s experience.
 As such, most of our classes will be capped at 15 to 20 students to allow for smaller group discussions and one on one assistance from instructors.
 This also means that seats will fill faster than usual, so reserve your spot soon.

 - Can we still get credit for UC credit-bearing courses?
 Yes!
 The UC has committed to providing credit for distance learning courses that would have previously required in-person meetings, including Chemistry and Biology, as well as English and Math courses.

 - Follow us!
-We now have an Instagram account where we will be sharing images and information about all our great offerings.
+We now have an Instagram account where we will be sharing images and information about our offerings and happenings throughout the summer.
 Click here to check it out!

 The Summer Days team is looking forward to providing constructive, structured, and enriching opportunities to serve students and parents this summer.
 Should you have any questions, please feel free to reach out to us at email@example.com.